MichaelWakahe/Javascript/Tutorials/Pluralsight/Javascript Unit Testing with Jest/README.md

 ## Notes

-No configuration is required to get started.
+- No configuration is required to get started with Jest.
-Tests run in parallel.
+- Tests run in parallel.
+- By default Jest tests time out after 5 seconds.
+- Matchers are used to perform validation.